deferpanic/goweave/README.md

   * dealing with legacy code
     (ex: overriding a method/API w/minimum of work)

+  * static validation
+    (ex: not closing a file when opened for example)

 ### Examples:

 The example folder has some examples you might wish to look at.